Transforming Lives Through Arts Education

 Our Mission

-The Jennifer Nathan Memorial Arts Fund (JNMAF) is dedicated to transforming the lives of students at the Cleveland Street Elementary School (Orange, NJ) through enriched arts education (AE): immersive after school clubs, arts-related field trips, and school-wide assemblies.
-Clubs will include: a beginning movement & dance group for grades K – 1; Jr. and Sr. dance clubs; a film/digital media club; a music club; a visual arts club; a podcast club; a drama club; and a step club.
+The Jennifer Nathan Memorial Arts Fund (JNMAF) is dedicated to transforming the lives of students at the Cleveland Street Elementary School (Orange, NJ) through enriched arts education: immersive after school clubs, arts-related field trips, and school-wide assemblies.

 Why Fund Arts Education?